 In a business world where organizations often lean on outsourced or nearshored teams, employ dispersed teams from Mexico to the Philippines to the United States, and rely on staff augmentation, it may seem that traditional means of employee engagement have gone by the wayside.

 In Deloitte’s 2019 Human Capital Trends survey, 84 percent of respondents said their businesses needed to rethink the workforce experience in order to improve workforce productivity.
 Reimagining the experience starts with engaging employees.
-Whether your business is looking to engage an augmented IT team specifically or trying to adopt better employee engagement practices overall, here are 10 practices to consider to improve employee engagement.
+Whether your business is looking to engage an augmented IT team specifically or trying to adopt better employee engagement practices overall,

 - Keep learning.
 Macro trends like artificial intelligence (AI) acceleration and automation are, we all know, poised to disrupt the way we do business.
 In Deloitte’s survey, 86% of respondents said they needed to “reinvent their ability to learn.”
 Prioritize professional development programs that not only enable your employees to do their currents well, but that arm them to do their futures ones better as well.
 People often cite the inability to develop as a reason for leaving – so don’t give it to them.